Christopher Zara: Biography

+Zara entered professional journalism through an unpaid internship in New York City at Show Business Weekly, later becoming the newspaper’s managing editor.
+He made the jump to digital media as an editor for International Business Times, an online news startup, and was working there when the company purchased Newsweek in 2013.
+He joined Fast Company in 2016 and is the business publication’s senior editor of news.
+Zara has been an advocate for skills-based hiring and advancing workers without college degrees.

 Criticism

 Zara's theory that pain is a requirement for creating great art has been criticized by some arts institutions.
 Criticizing Zara on the Americans for the Arts blog, Victoria Ford said that it was "naïve" to believe that great artists "rested on their plights," and that vulnerability and courage, not pain, were requirements for great art.
 The University of Cambridge's Cambridge Student newspaper called Zara's theory "absurd."
 Zara has countered his critics by saying that people can be unsettled by the idea that being happy and being a great artist are mutually exclusive.

-In a 2014 interview with Ireland’s Newstalk radio, Zara further attempted to clarify the controversy.
-It’s possible to create art from joy, he said, but it’s art created from adversity that is most often the art worth paying attention to:
+In a 2014 interview with Ireland's Newstalk radio, Zara further attempted to clarify the controversy.
+It's possible to create art from joy, he said, but it's art created from adversity that is most often the art worth paying attention to:

 "You can have that impulse to create whether you’ve been through a tragedy or not, obviously.
 But to me, it's like, if you don't struggle to create your art in some way, why do I care about it? ...
 To me, it’s like, 'Tell me something.
 Tell me about your struggle.
 Tell me about pain.
 Tell me about life.'
 I mean, that’s what life is."